 After 20 years of studying and 6 years starting horses for the public Emma gained the most knowledge from the damaged/dangerous horses, she never had the heart to say no to.
 Here is a snippet of what she learned direct from the horses who, had spirits so strong they could not be broken by other people:

 "I have learned that horses and people both learn better when they are at ease, trust the people around them and are not functioning out of their survival instincts.
-For horses and people alike we all have the same instinctual responses when we feel threatened and nobody likes to be scared or in pain ever.
-It is scientifically proven that when the survival brain is in function, the horse or human can achieve tasks but their ability to retain what was intended to be learnt is inhibited and the stress/cortisol levels have catastrophic effects on the body, especially if the majority of time is spent in this state. (ulcers, muscle damage, more accidents and injuries.)
-The only way to protect your horses’ body, mind and spirit, is to help them learn how to become relaxed and calm in a human world.
+For horses and people alike we all have the same instinctual responses when we feel threatened, and nobody likes to be scared or in pain ever.
+It is scientifically proven that when the survival brain is in function, the horse or human can achieve tasks but their ability to retain what was intended to be learnt is inhibited and the stress/cortisol levels have catastrophic effects on the body, especially if most of the time is spent in this state.
+(Ulcers, muscle damage, more accidents, and injuries.)
+The only way to protect your horses’ body, mind, and spirit, is to help them learn how to become relaxed and calm in a human world.
 To achieve true relaxation in our horses a trusting, empathetic bond needs to be built.
 Only then the horses have an unbelievable capacity to do things that are not natural to them, for us.

 Horses having sensitive instincts they are really in-tune to how we make them feel in any given moment, so our intentions, being honest and real is needed to achieve this type of trusting friendship."
 Stated Emma.

 After years of development, Emma has a flexible forever growing mentor program that dose the kind nature and spirit of the horse justice.
 This program can be accessed by her Horse help Videos, also you can access free content via her Face book Group/page, and You Tube channel.
 All under the name Equality Equine Services.